aws-samples/aws-hybrid-storage-workshop/scenario-1/module-2/README.md

 3. Refresh the instance view periodically (every 30 seconds) until you see the word *Activated* in the EC2 instance name.
 4. From the Services drop-down, select **Storage Gateway**.

 Note: You will not see the gateway that was just provisioned here.
-While, we deployed the gateway into EC2 in the EU (Ireland) region, the gateway was activated in the EU (Frankfurt) region, so that is where we will find the gateway, and that is where the data written to it will be stored.
+While, we deployed the gateway into EC2 in the Ireland (eu-west-1), the gateway was activated in the EU Frankfurt (eu-central-1) region, so that is where we will find the gateways settings, and that is where the data written to it will be stored.

-5. Click on **Ireland** in the upper-right corner and select **EU (Frankfurt)** from the list to switch the console to the eu-central-1 region.
+5. Click on **EU (Ireland)** in the upper-right corner and select **EU (Frankfurt)** from the list to switch the console to the Frankfurt (eu-central-1) region.

 You will now see the Gateway that you just provisioned listed.
 Verify that their is a gateway named "Hybrid-Workshop-Gateway-Server-1...." and its status is *Running*.